Inoculant Frequently Asked Questions

 - Improved stability and less heating when the silage is exposed to the air at feed-out time when compared to an untreated control

-In summary, you get better quality silage that allows your livestock to produce more milk or meat.
+In summary, you get better quality silage that enables your livestock to produce more milk or meat.

 Will I still get a benefit from using inoculant if harvest conditions are ideal?

-Pioneer® brand inoculants have been tested under ideal harvest management conditions.
-Trial results show that Pioneer® brand inoculants increase silage quality and decrease losses even when environmental and crop harvest conditions are excellent.
-While silage inoculants are designed to make good silage better - and not bad silage good, the potential gains of using a silage inoculant may be even greater when harvest conditions are less than ideal.
+Pioneer® brand products bacterial inoculants have been tested under ideal harvest management conditions.
+Trial results show that Pioneer® brand products inoculants increase silage quality and decrease losses even when environmental and crop harvest conditions are excellent.
+While silage inoculants are designed to make good silage better — and not bad silage good — the potential gains of using a silage inoculant may be even greater when harvest conditions are less than ideal.